-This small exhibit includes lifejackets worn by children rescued by Médecins Sans Frontières and Migrant Offshore Aid Station last summer – including an inflatable "toy" vest unsuitable for survival at sea – and a plastic compass that was the only navigation equipment found on an overcrowded inflatable boat with 118 people on board.
+This small exhibit includes lifejackets worn by children rescued by Médecins Sans Frontières and Migrant Offshore Aid Station - will open in a new tab last summer – including an inflatable "toy" vest unsuitable for survival at sea – and a plastic compass that was the only navigation equipment found on an overcrowded inflatable boat with 118 people on board.

 Médecins Sans Frontières Canada humanitarian affairs advisor Carol Devine will be present at a media event being held in front of the exhibit on Thursday, as well as CMHR curator Isabelle Masson, who oversees the Rights Today gallery where the exhibit is located.